If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

 It’s easy to view the mobile version of a website

-In this article, we walked through four methods on how to view the mobile version of a website, no matter who owns the website or what technology it’s built with.
+In this article, we walked through five methods on how to view the mobile version of a website, no matter who owns the website or what technology it’s built with.

 The most flexible option is to use your browser’s developer tools.
 This will work no matter what.
 As long as you can open the desktop version of the website, you can preview the mobile version using developer tools.

-On the other hand, if you’re a WordPress user, you can rely on WordPress’s built-in responsive preview tools to get the job done while you’re working on your site.
-Or, the other methods also work great for WordPress sites.
+For WordPress users, you can also rely on WordPress’s built-in responsive preview tools to get the job done.
+The other two methods work great for WordPress sites too, so this comes down to your workflow and personal choice.

-If you need a mobile view for working on your own site, you also might want to check out our guide for creating a mobile-friendly website for some tips on what to pay attention to while you’re previewing the mobile version of your site.
+Since we’re on the topic of mobile design, you might also appreciate our guide for creating a mobile-friendly website.
+It has some great tips on what to pay attention to while you’re designing the mobile version of your site.

-Do you still have any questions about how to see the mobile version of a website?
+Do you have any lingering questions?
 Let us know in the comments!